-Address: Telephone: E-Mail Address:

-4800 Ashford Dunwoody Rd., NE 678-382-6750 john.gates@dunwoodyga.gov quickest communication.

-Office of Purchasing, In efforts to eliminate the spread of COVID-Department of Finance 19 staff may divide their time between on-Dunwoody, GA 30338 site and working remotely, therefore please do not call.
-Use email for the
+Address: Telephone: E-Mail Address: 4800 Ashford Dunwoody Rd., NE 678-382-6750 john.gates@dunwoodyga.gov Office of Purchasing, In efforts to eliminate the spread of COVID)- Department of Finance 19 staff may divide their time between or 1- Dunwoody, GA 30338 site and working remotely, therefor е please do not call.
+Use email for th е quickest communication.